Visiting Tenerife? 12 Tips Every Traveller Needs To Know

 Let’s do a recap of the main tips and tricks to make your stay in Tenerife a blast:

 1. Pack clothes for warm and cool weather.
 It can get chilly in the hillsides and at the top of Mt.
-Teide, especially in the winter months.
+Teide, especially in winter.

 4. Rent a car!
-This is very affordable and if booking in advance can be as little as 60 EUR.
-Try to avoid hybrid as they are just not made for the hilly road.
+This is very affordable, and if booked in advance, it can be as little as 60 EUR.

-5. Most of the things are closed on Mondays.
+5. Most places are closed on Mondays.
 Be sure to check that the place you want to visit is open.

 6. Keep your belongings with you all the time.

-7. Go wine tasting – this area has one of the best and unique wines we have drunk.
-Where else can you drink the dragon blood?
+7. Go wine tasting – this area has one of the best and most unique wines we have drunk.
+Where else can you drink dragon blood?

-8. Reserve a special permit for trekking to the summit fo Mt.
-Teide or book an organised tour.
+8. Reserve a special permit to trek to the summit of Mount Teide or book an organised tour.

 9. Book your spot for hiking trails.
-Some hiking trails have a limitation on the number of visitor per day.
+Some hiking trails have a limit on the number of visitors per day.
 They are also booked out quickly.

 10. South of the island (Playa de las Americas, Costa Adeje) is more expensive than the other parts of Tenerife.

 11. Free parking is available almost everywhere.
-It’s hard to find a hotel in the city centre offering free parking included.
-But don’t worry.
+It’s hard to find a hotel in the city centre offering free parking, but don’t worry.
 We never had a problem finding street parking in proximity to our accommodation.

-12. Save on your data roaming.
-Double-check whether your accommodation has Wi-Fi and if it has, which areas it covers.
-For using the internet without limitations, the best thing is to buy a local SIM card.
+12. Save on data roaming.
+Double-check whether your accommodation has Wi-Fi and, if it does, which areas it covers.
+The best way to use the internet without limitations is to buy a local SIM card.

 12 tips every traveller needs to know to visit Tenerife